 There are several reasons for the rate discrepancy.
 First, the District inherited an aging wastewater collection system and lift stations that needed repair or replacement.
 The Ord Community has 742,700 feet (141 miles) and 23 lift stations, compared to Central Marina that has only 198,900 feet (38 miles) of sewer lines and four lift stations.
 The Ord Community's system needs to be operated in its entirety, because people live and work throughout most of the area.
 Compared to water, which has a variable cost—the more water needed, the more water is pumped with associated increasing operating costs—wastewater collection has a fixed cost that must be borne by the relatively few customers currently living in Ord Community.
 As more people populate the area, the per unit monthly wastewater collection rates are expected to decrease, but that might take many years.

 All District customers in Central Marina have made a deposit to initiate water service.
 Their deposits are returned upon leaving if their account is current.
 Residents living in the Ord Community at the time the District began operations in 2001 were not required to make a deposit.
-However, new residents moving into area are required to make a deposit.
+However, new customers initiating an account with MCWD are required to make a deposit.

 As in Central Marina, the District has implemented a comprehensive conservation program for the Ord Community aimed at reducing water waste and discouraging water consumption in order to sustain the District's primary source of water—groundwater from the Salinas Basin.
 The program combines education, incentives and penalties for water waste.
 The District also employs a full-time water conservation specialist to support customers in their conservation efforts.